 Part One – Core Foundational Tips for On-Page SEO

-On-page SEO is what we see and it’s an important aspect to helping your blog rank in Google.
+On-page SEO definition is the tings we see and it’s an important aspect to helping your blog rank in Google.

 The idea behind SEO for bloggers is that when someone in Google searches for something – tips to keep kids busy – that your blog post is one of the first three results or at least on page one (or two) of Google.